 The first thing you’re going to want to do is mix the teaspoon of yeast and a few tablespoons of warm water together in a separate small cup or a small bowl.
 This will need to be set aside for a few minutes until it foams so it’s best to get that going so that you can set up the rest of your experiment while you wait.

 Quick Tip: You do not want the water that you use to be super hot, but you do need it to be rather warm.
 Adding water that it too hot to the yeast will either damage or kill it and it will no longer work for this experiment.

 - 10 Baking Soda Science Experiments for Kids

 - Soda Bottle Speed Boat

-Next, you’re going to set your plastic bottle into your pan and have an adult carefully pour in the hydrogen peroxide, a little bit of dish soap (about a tablespoon or so), and a few drops of food coloring.
+Next, you’re going to set your empty bottle into your pan and have an adult carefully pour in the cup of hydrogen peroxide solution, a tablespoon of dish soap, and a few drops of food coloring.

 The more food coloring you add, the more vibrant your foam will be when it erupts from the bottle.